physicsbb/BookOfPhysics/_build/html/_sources/Portfolio/portfolio.md

 ## Coursework:
-Condensed Matter, Optics, Quantum Photonics Experiment (ECE194/594U), All of Classical Mechanics, All of QM, All of E&M, thermo, MATLAB, PYTHON, some bash and some FPGA.
+Condensed Matter (Phys 123A/B), Optics (Phys 141), Quantum Photonics Experiment (ECE194/594U), All of Classical Mechanics, All of QM, All of E&M, thermo, MATLAB, PYTHON and some bash (Phys 129L), Analog/Digital Electronics for Physicists (Phys127A/BL)

-## demonstration of work from lab classes: